osbuild/osbuild-composer/test/README.md

    !['Modify build cause'](./pipeline_replay_02.png)

-5. Click the ***Run*** button - the newly started Pipeline will be forced to take the nightly branches instead of the regular ones
+5. Click the ***Run*** button - the newly started Pipeline will be forced to take the internal branches instead of the regular ones